lxriscute0501/SUSTech-Notes-of-CS/CS203 Data Structure and Algorithm Analysis /Lab practice/lab0 Welcome Lab /README.md

 If you are not familiar with Mahjong, here is a brief explanation:

-- kezi: kezi is a set of 3 identical tiles.
+- **kezi**: kezi is a set of 3 identical tiles.

   For example, {1s, 1s, 1s}, {3z, 3z, 3z} are kezi, but {1s, 2s, 1s} is not.

-- shunzi: shunzi is a set of 3 continuous tiles of the same suite, but please aware that suite zi cannot form shunzi.
+- **shunzi**: shunzi is a set of 3 continuous tiles of the same suite, but please aware that suite zi cannot form shunzi.

   For example, {1s, 2s, 3s}, {6b, 7b, 8b} are shunzi, but {5z, 6z, 7z} and {3w, 4w, 5s} are not.

-- quetou: quetou is a pair of identical tiles:
+- **quetou**: quetou is a pair of identical tiles:

   For example, {7z, 7z}, {6w, 6w} are quetou, but {1b, 2b} is not.